 Ensure you get enough turmeric in your diet by eating food that contains turmeric.
 If you don’t want to cook up any dishes yourself but still want a good dose of turmeric daily, try adding ground turmeric powder into smoothies or yogurt!

 Researchers and nutritionists highly recommend consuming it with black pepper, which contains piperine.
-Piperine is a natural substance that enhances the absorption of curcumin by 2,000%.
+Piperine is a natural substance that enhances the absorption of curcumin by 2,000 percent.
 Turmeric curcumin supplements are best for treating colds and flu as part of your daily routine!
-They contain black pepper in right amount to ensure curcumin’s absorption in your bloodstream.
+They contain black pepper in the right amount to ensure curcumin’s absorption in your bloodstream.
 Also, turmeric tea for coughs and colds is beneficial with no side effects.

 The Arthritis Foundation advises taking turmeric supplements, i.e., capsules or gummies of 400-600 mg 3 times daily.
 One can take half to three grams of turmeric root powder daily.
 Many recommend making a paste using turmeric powder.
 Apply the paste to the RA-affected area, wrap it in plastic, and let it sit for 20 to 30 minutes.